 Queensland is introducing a new QCE system starting with Year 11 students in 2019.
 The changes will give students the skills they need for success in work and life in the future.

-- processes that strengthen the quality and comparability of school-based assessment
+- new quality assurance processes to strengthen the quality and comparability of school-based assessment

-- introducing the Australian Tertiary Admission Rank (ATAR).
+- the introduction of the Australian Tertiary Admission Rank (ATAR).